Select Microphone to visualize audio from your microphone instead of the music player.

-Panels are accessed by clicking the Settings, Files and Console tabs.
+Panels are accessed by clicking the Settings, Files, Console and Config tabs.

 The Full resolution, Octave bands and LED bars presets adjust the settings to recommended values for the discrete frequencies and octave bands visualization modes, with optional LED effect mode.

-You can tweak any options and save a favorite configuration by clicking the Save current settings button.
+You can tweak any options and save a favorite configuration by clicking the Save button.
 You can later revert to this configuration by loading the Custom preset.

 Additionally, your last used configuration will be automatically saved, and restored every time you open audioMotion.
 You can manually load the Last session preset to undo any changes made during the current session.